ycm-core/YouCompleteMe/README.md

 4. If you previously used Eclim or Syntastic for Java, disable them for Java.

 5. Edit a Java file from your project.

-For the best experience, we highly recommend at least Vim 8.1.1875 when using Java support with YouCompleteMe.

 #### Java Project Files